antopj/antopj.github.io/_posts/2019-08-16-postgres-hostsfile-permissions.md

 Aug 14 13:21:26 localmachine systemd[1]: postgresql.service failed.
 {% endhighlight bash %}

 There are multiple scenarios and places to check in this case.
-Got lost once because of this.
-All all troubleshooting steps where pointing towards checking on `/etc/hosts` file and whether any other services are running on port used by `PostgreSQL`.
+Yesterday came across one issue.
+All troubleshooting steps found online where pointing towards checking on `/etc/hosts` file and to verify any other services are running on port used by `PostgreSQL`.

+So troubleshooting started with usual steps,

 Checked and confirmed no other services are running on localhost port `5432` ( 127.0.0.1:5432 ) :